 - Identify the main topic of each paragraph

-- Write that main idea in the margin or on a blank page
+- Write the main idea in the margin or on a blank page

-- List the supporting points for that main idea
+- List the supporting points for the main idea

 About the Author